10 – Go Where You Wanna Go

 # 2 – Up, Up and Away

 As we close in on the top spot on our top 10 Fifth Dimension songs list we turn once again to the great Jimmy Webb.
-As written in the article’s introduction the song “Up Up and Away,” was the band’s first big hit.
-It also became the band’s first top 10 hit as a peaked at number seven on the Billboard Hot 100.
-Additionally it became the band’s first number one hit on a worldwide basis as it reached the number one spot in Australia.
+As written in the article’s introduction, the song “Up Up and Away” was the band’s first big hit.
+It also became the band’s first top 10 hit, peaking at number seven on the Billboard Hot 100.
+Additionally it became the band’s first number one hit worldwide as it reached the number one spot in Australia.

 # 1 – Age Of Aquarius / Let The Sunshine In

-If we had to choose one song that would represent the spirit of the 1960’s counterculture, it would be this wonderful recording that the 5th Dimension released entitled “Age of Aquarius/Let The Sunshine In.”
-The two song medley was originally written for the 1967 Broadway musical Hair.
-The medley that the 5th Dimension put together earned them their first number one single of their career.
+If we had to choose one song representing the spirit of the 1960s counterculture, it would be this wonderful recording that the 5th Dimension released entitled “Age of Aquarius/Let The Sunshine In.”
+The two-song medley was initially written for the 1967 Broadway musical Hair.
+The medley that the 5th Dimension put together earned them their first number-one single of their career.
 The medley hit number one on the Billboard Hot 100 in the summer of 1969.
 What a summer that was.